Political Correctness Wins Again ;)

 Oh — and serious mobiliation for 2014 and beyond.

-Image: George Romney, Refugee Group, undated (before 1802).Explore posts in the same categories: bad behavior, IQ Follies, Race comment below, or link to this permanent URL from your own site.
+Image: George Romney, Refugee Group, undated (before 1802).bad behavior, IQ Follies, Race comment below, or link to this permanent URL from your own site.